astral-sh/uv/docs/concepts/projects/init.md

 └── pyproject.toml
 ```

-When creating an application, uv will generate a minimal `pyproject.toml`.
-A build system is not
-defined and the source code is in the top-level directory, e.g., `hello.py`.
-The project does not
+The `pyproject.toml` includes basic metadata.
+It does not include a build system, it is not a
-contain a package that will be built and installed into the project environment.
+[package](./config.md#project-packaging) and will not be installed into the environment:

 ```toml title="pyproject.toml"
 [project]